erezfree29/Vanity_Numbers/README.md

 -The amazon connect store will receive an incoming call from a user and will use the lambada code shown in the file vanity.js to convert the code to 5 vanity numbers and save them to a DynamoDB table.

--numbers are being created in ascending word order,the reason for that is that it is easier to type numbers that have letters that are close to each other on the keypad.
+-numbers are being created in ascending word order, the reason for that is that it is easier to type numbers that have letters that are close to each other on the keypad.

 - The working amazon connect phone number is +44 800 048 8917.